Giveth/giveth-dapp/README.md

 REACT_APP_BLOCKEXPLORER | Differs per REACT_APP_ENVIRONMENT | Overwrites the block explorer base URL.
 The DApp assumes such blockexplorer api is `\<BLOCKEXPLORER\>/tx/\<TRANSACTION_HASH\>` |

 Example of `.env.local` file that makes the DApp run on port 8080, connects to the **develop** environment and uses custom blockexplorer:

 ```
 PORT=8080
 REACT_APP_ENVIRONMENT='develop'
 REACT_APP_BLOCKEXPLORER='www.awesomeopensourceexplorer.io'
 ```

+**DO NO USE ANY OTHER THAN DEVELOP ENVIRONMENT FOR DEVELOPING AND TESTING.**

 ## Contributing
 The DApp is fully open-source software, and we would love to have your helping hand!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.
 You can then look for issues labeled [good first issue](https://github.com/Giveth/giveth-dapp/labels/good%20first%20issue) or [help wanted](https://github.com/Giveth/giveth-dapp/labels/help%20wanted).
 We regularly reward contributions with ether using the Reward DAO.